She Loved Like Diamond: Cover art and music video

 The video was filmed in the English spa town of Bath and features an actress portraying the deceased woman in the song who is shown mainly as a ghost haunting the grounds of a country estate.
 Prior Park and its Palladian Bridge were used for these scenes in which Hadley mimes the lyrics and the other band members encounter her ghost or recall their relationship with her.
 Norman sees her spirit in his studio and on the front steps of the mansion.
 Kemp experiences her hand touching his face but turns to find no one there.
-Drummer John Keeble sees her image in a drink he spills on a table, and in a flashback guitarist Martin Kemp has a romantic encounter with her.
+Drummer John Keeble sees her image in a drink he spills on a table, and in a flashback bassist Martin Kemp has a romantic encounter with her.
 During the final chorus Hadley is also shown briefly in the Colonnades under the Empire Hotel and Grand Parade with a fleeting glimpse of the Pulteney Bridge in the background.
 The closing scenes were shot at the Roman Baths at night.
 The body of the deceased floats on a coffin-size barge in the Great Bath, and the band members each throw a rose across the water so that it lands on her.